Congratulations, You made it to the starting line on personal finance!

 - Credit card companies prey on late fees (billed weekly) and interest fees which tend to compound.

 - In Singapore, take advantage of the competitiveness of the banks where the annual card fees are usually waived for up to 2 years and you can call to waive as well.
-Most, if not all companies will allow you to waive them off if you have been spending on that card regularly.
+Most companies will allow you to waive them off if you have been spending on that card regularly.

 You can watch this video here where they discuss the concept of how your card fees can really sky-rocket in the 3rd segment of the show!